 The dog’s small size makes them unlikely to injure or intimidate anyone.
 All dogs should be monitored when around young children, however, so that neither the dog nor child is hurt.

 One highlight of this breed is its size.
-The Chinese Crested is an ideal dog for apartment life, giving its social and quiet personality.
+The Crested is an ideal dog for apartment life, giving its social and quiet personality.